-It offers the opportunity to hear directly from people with bleeding disorders including those who were infected with HIV and Hepatitis C via their NHS treatment in the 1970’s and 80’s and supports members to ask questions and participate in debates and Parliamentary meetings on these issues.
+It offered the opportunity to hear directly from people with bleeding disorders including those who were infected with HIV and hepatitis via their NHS treatment in the 1970s and 1980s and will support members to ask questions and participate in debates and parliamentary meetings on these issues.

-The officers of the APPG regularly correspond with the DH on the support available to people affected by contaminated blood and all letters and replies are available on this website.
+The officers of the APPG regularly correspond with the Department of Health and Social Care on the support available to people affected by contaminated blood.
+All letters and replies are available on this website.
 Read the APPG correspondence here.